 What is due for Lesson 2?

 This lesson will take us one week to complete.
-Please refer to the Course Calendar in Canvas for specific due dates.
-Specific directions for the assignment below can be found in Canvas.
+Please refer to the Course Calendar for specific due dates.
+See the specific directions for the assignment below.

-- Answer some questions about refinery economics and markets for refined petroleum products.
+- Homework: Answer some questions about refinery economics and markets for refined petroleum products.

 If you have any questions, please post them to our Questions about EME 801? discussion forum (not email), located in the Lesson 00 module in Canvas.
 I will check that discussion forum daily to respond.
 While you are there, feel free to post your own responses if you, too, are able to help out a classmate.